35 Gimme Shelter

 This would quickly develop into a secondary banking crisis.
 This would lead to the whole raft of austerity measures and increasing number of households with fewer more insecure and less affordable housing opportunities.

-This has to be taken together with the ever-expanding surveillance of everyday life by state agencies and private companies.
+These changes have to be taken together with the ever-expanding surveillance of everyday life by state agencies and private companies.

 The message is clear: opposition to government policy and the actions of corporations is acceptable, but resisting and engaging in more direct action if and when your voice is not heard, is criminal.
 Dissent has been delegitimised.
 Everything has been liberalized- except thought.